lrmoon/Notary/README.md

 ## App Usage

-The app is a one-page website that can be easily navigated using the navbar.
+This app is a one-page website that can be easily navigated using the navbar.
 The navbar provides quick access to different sections of the website, allowing users to easily find the information they need.
 With just a few clicks, users can navigate directly to the section they want to view, making it easy to browse and access content.

 ## Screenshots
 ![notary img](https://imgur.com/ArLk7Sy.png)